Skip to content

 MQTT Message Conventions

-All messages on the operational broker follow these conventions:
+All messages during the operational phase follow these conventions:

 ConventionDetail